to the Board of Higher Education and Campus Ministry

 IV.
 FAITH DEVELOPMENT

-Mr. Ethan Goss and Ms. Kathleen Kimball were both baptized and received into membership in The United Methodist Church on Easter Sunday, April 4, 2010 by profession of faith.
+Ms. Anne Lynch was received into membership in The United Methodist Church on Sunday, December 5, 2010 by transfer from the PCUSA.

 B. Covenant Discipleship

 We had two regular covenant discipleship meetings every week.
-The CD groups were organized by one of our seminary interns.
+The CD groups were organized by our seminary interns.
 The groups averaged 12 participants a week.

 C. Practical Christianity

 Jennifer Kinne (’12) and Carly Jones (’13) have continued to demonstrate great leadership in taking charge of our Practical Christianity program and have developed excellent study outlines and had a number of very successful weekly discussions.
 The decision to track along with the fall “10 Things I Hate about Church” sermon series and to use Martin Thielen’s book What’s the Least I Can Believe and Still be a Christian, and a change in time from Sunday afternoons to Wednesday evenings generated a fair amount of interest such that the program saw an increased weekly attendance and a more committed base.
 Average attendance: 7.

 D. Bible Studies